bytecodealliance/cargo-component/README.md

 ## WASI Support

-Currently `cargo component` targets `wasm32-wasip1` by default.

-As this target is for a _preview1_ release of WASI, the WebAssembly module produced by the Rust compiler must be adapted to the _preview2_ version of WASI supported by the component model.
+Currently `cargo component` uses the `wasm32-wasip1` target to produce core Wasm modules, and then adapts them into WASIp2 aka "preview2" components.

 The adaptation is automatically performed when `wasm32-wasip1` is targeted using a built-in WASI adapter snapshotted out of the Wasmtime repository.